-- The variation is very minor in area and applies to a very small component of the existing building (which currently does not comply with the height standard). - The scale of the development remains consistent with neighbouring dwellings - As such, the varied building height is considered to be reasonable and is consistent with clause 1.3(c), (d) and (g).
+- The variation is minor in area and applies only to the roof ridge. - The variation is due to the site topography - The scale of the development is consistent with neighbouring dwellings and the development will not be visible from Kevin Avenue.

+• As such, the varied building height is considered to be reasonable and is consistent with clause 1.3(c), (d) and (g).